This guide describes how to use StageNow to select and process a StageNow barcode, NFC tag or binary (

 To set up for NFC staging, the StageNow Workstation tool is used to create a

 .bin file that contains the staging instructions.
-The file is written to an NFC tag using the StageNow Writer app for Android.
-Once created, the NFC tag can then be read by the StageNow Client app running on an Android device equipped with an NFC reader.
+The file is written to an NFC tag using an NFC writer solution (hardware and software) for Windows or Mac OS.
+Once the tag is created, it can be read by the StageNow client app running on an NFC-enabled Android device.

-.bin file used for NFC staging also can be used to stage from a USB drive or SD card on devices that are not NFC-equipped.
+.binfile can be used to stage a device from a USB drive or SD card.
 Learn more.

 - To perform NFC staging: